Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • Sirius.

-The best choice for feeding pedigreed cats is super premium food.
+The optimal choice for feeding purebred cats is super premium food.

 Popular manufacturers produce products for cats of different ages and taking into account individual characteristics (activity, coat type).